felipecosta09/felipecosta09/README.md

 - 💬 Ask me about Cloud, DevOps, Security, and Video-Games :sparkling_heart:
 - :thought_balloon: This is my Blog https://blog.devsecguy.com
 - :sound: I speak Brazilian Portuguese, English, and sometimes I like to embarrass myself with some Spanish :flushed:
-- 📫 How to reach me: You can come to Dubai to have a coffee/tea or reach me at felipe.costa09@outlook.com

 <p>